 This course will explore contemporary colonial expressions from an anthropological perspective.
 It will be split into two main themes: Material Histories; and Mediated Histories.
 Within these themes it will address topics such as the "capturing" of cultures in museums, kinship and politics, gendered colonialism, economic development, media, aboriginal rights and contemporary resistance movements.

 Select a further 60 credit points from available Level 2 History courses.

 This course explores theoretical issues and key debates in contemporary anthropology.
 We begin with the questioning of the central concepts of culture and society in anthropology during the 1980s.
 Following this, we ask: how can anthropology proceed if the targets of its investigation can no longer be understood as objective entities?
 How can anthropology proceed if the anthropologist themselves is inevitably implicated in and part of those very targets?
 To look for possible answers, the course examines current anthropological interest in power and history, political economy and phenomenology, experience, embodiment and practice, ontology and things that speak.

-Plus further credits from level 4 courses to gain 60 credits in each discipline.
+Plus, select further credits from level 4 courses in Anthropology and History to gain 60 credits in each discipline

 We will endeavour to make all course options available; however, these may be subject to timetabling and other constraints.
 Please see our InfoHub pages for further information.